ScRocXx/Hackday-1.0/README.md

 - **Zero-LLM Overhead**: Everything is deterministic rule-based mapping—meaning zero hallucination, zero token cost, and instantaneous speed.

 ### 5. Hands-Free On-Device Voice Intelligence
 Touch typing on mobile can be frustrating.
-PinPointer embeds a quantized INT8 Whisper Base speech-to-text model running via `sherpa-onnx` and native JNI bindings.
+Pinpointer embeds a quantized INT8 Whisper Base speech-to-text model running via `sherpa-onnx` and native JNI bindings.
 - You tap the microphone and say: *"Pichla bijli bill dikhao"* or *"Find my car insurance"*.
 - Your voice is captured as 16kHz PCM audio and transcribed locally on your processor in **~1.1 seconds** with zero Wi-Fi or cellular connection.